-As an example, to address the issue of global sea level change, inputs from multiple R&A programs, instrument teams, and cross-disciplinary programs will contribute in documenting changes in global sea level, understanding these changes, and predicting their future evolution.
+As an example, to address the issue of global sea level change, inputs from multiple R&A programs, instrument teams, and cross-disciplinary programs will contribute to the documentation of changes in sea level, the more thorough understanding of these changes, and the prediction of their future evolution.

 Contributing Program Elements: